Pneumococcal Vaccine for Infants – Schedule, Dosage & Side-effects

 - What to Do If One Pneumococcal Vaccine Is Missed

-Streptococcus bacteria cause serious diseases such as pneumonia and meningitis, which develop in a person within the span of a few days of getting infected.
-This bacteria also cause serious ear infections in kids.
-The pneumococcal vaccine fights against multiple strains of these disease-causing bacteria.
-In 2010, the vaccine PCV13 was introduced, which provides immunity against a greater number of these bacterial strains as compared to the previous vaccine.
-Let’s take an in-depth look at these vaccines, and when a child should receive the shots.
+Streptococcus bacteria cause serious diseases such as pneumonia and meningitis, which can develop rapidly within just a few days of infection.
+These bacteria also lead to severe ear infections in children, making prevention crucial.
+The pneumococcal vaccine is highly effective in fighting multiple strains of these dangerous bacteria.
+In 2010, the advanced PCV13 vaccine was introduced, offering broader immunity against more bacterial strains than earlier versions.
+The pneumococcal vaccine for infants is a critical safeguard, protecting them during their most vulnerable years.
+Let’s take an in-depth look at how these vaccines work, their benefits, and the recommended schedule for when a child should receive the shots to ensure optimal protection.

-A pneumococcal vaccine protects children against a harmful infection called the pneumococcal disease.
+A pneumococcal vaccine protects children against a harmful infection called the pneumococcal disease (1).

 Why It Is Essential for a Child to Get This Vaccine